 Traffic calming is the art of slowing, reducing, or diverting auto traffic to improve safety for pedestrians, cyclists, and motorists.
-Narrowing streets, through what people are calling a road diet or a skinny street program is another form that actually reduces speeding.
+Often cities or neighborhoods accomplish this through a barrier or oddly shaped roadway.
+Narrowing streets, through what people are calling a road diet or a skinny street program, is another technique that actually reduces speeding.

 In many areas, enforcement of speed limits has grown too lax.
 But if that is true in your community, you'll have to protest more frequently than other neighborhoods to change the situation.
 But enforcing existing laws is an efficient traffic calming measure.

-There are four major types of built or temporarily installed traffic calming devices in common use:
+Below we will describe the four major types of built or temporarily installed traffic calming devices in common use.

-It's also possible to raise an entire intersection.
+It's also possible to raise an entire intersection, or to insert more of a speed table (as opposed to a bump) like the one shown at the top of the page.
 Instead of a bump as such, a different texture might also be used.
-Although horizontal rather than vertical, the ridged rumble strips you find beside some highways are examples of a texture change that seems to cause a reflexive slowing or at least heightened attention to what is happening on the roadway.
+Although horizontal rather than vertical, the ridged rumble strips you find beside some highways are examples of a texture change that seems to cause a reflexive slowing or at least heightened driver attention to what is happening on the roadway.

-2. Horizontal deflection.
-These include traffic circles (now usually called roundabouts), chicanes (in which turns or curves that are a little difficult are built into the roadway deliberately), and realignment of the road so that it is not as straight.
-Sometimes center islands or unpredictable medians, either landscaped or not, are installed where there formerly were none, which forces cars to slow down and swerve around them.
+Under this category, we would include traffic circles (now usually called roundabouts), chicanes (in which turns or curves that are a little difficult are built into the roadway deliberately), and realignment of the road so that it is not as straight.
+Sometimes center landscape islands or unpredictable medians, either landscaped or not, are installed where there formerly were none, which forces cars to slow down and swerve around them.

 More important is the long-term trend toward more narrow streets, which force greater attention.
 Somehow the neighborhoods with narrow streets and on-street parking on both sides of the street don't really have more collisions than the wider streets where everyone has a four-car driveway.
 That's because of the greater attention required to navigate through the narrow street with the unpredictable parking pattern.

 This is the skinny street or road diet trend.
-In addition to obvious benefits of reducing pavement and therefore stormwater runoff, the narrow street makes it easier to be neighborly across the street, slows traffic, perhaps separates bicycles, trucks, and buses from other traffic, and discourages "through" or "cut through" traffic in a neighborhood.
+In addition to obvious benefits of reducing pavement and therefore stormwater runoff, the narrow street makes it easier to be neighborly across the street, slows traffic, perhaps separates bicycles, trucks, and buses from other traffic, and discourages what people may call "through" or "cut through" traffic in a neighborhood.

 feel you have to research this subject, the best reference book is